 Key Takeaways

-- Choose the right number for the right help: Use 911 for immediate threats to life or property, 311 for non-emergency city issues, and 988 for mental health crises.
+• Choose the right number for the right help: Use 911 for immediate threats to life or property, 311 for non-emergency city issues, and 988 for mental health crises.
 Directing your call correctly gets the appropriate response faster and keeps emergency lines free.

-- Provide clear details for a faster response: The most important information you can give is your exact location, followed by a clear, factual description of what is happening.
+• Provide clear details for a faster response: The most important information you can give is your exact location, followed by a clear, factual description of what is happening.
 Staying calm and answering the dispatcher’s questions helps them send the right resources without delay.

-- Use community safety apps for enhanced reporting: Tools like PubSafe allow you to add photos and precise location data to an incident report, giving first responders critical context.
+• Use community safety apps for enhanced reporting: Tools like PubSafe allow you to add photos and precise location data to an incident report, giving first responders critical context.
 This also helps create a public map of events, improving situational awareness for the entire community.

-What Is a Local Emergency?
+What Counts as a Local Emergency?

 Knowing what counts as a local emergency can help you act quickly and get the right help on the way.
 In short, an emergency is any situation that poses an immediate risk to health, life, property, or the environment.
 These are the moments when you need to contact first responders like the police, fire department, or emergency medical services right away.
 While every situation is unique, most local emergencies fall into a few key categories.
 Understanding them is the first step in knowing how to respond effectively and keep your community safe.

-Medical Crises and Health Threats
+Recognizing Medical Crises and Health Threats

 When someone’s life or immediate health is at risk, it’s a clear signal to call for help.
 This includes situations like a heart attack, stroke, severe allergic reaction, or a serious injury from a fall or accident.
 Look for signs like difficulty breathing, chest pain, uncontrollable bleeding, sudden dizziness or confusion, or loss of consciousness.
 In these moments, every second counts.
 Don’t hesitate to dial 911.
 You aren’t expected to be a medical expert, but your quick action to call for professional help can make all the difference for the person in distress.

-Fires, Gas Leaks, and Safety Hazards
+Spotting Fires, Leaks, and Other Safety Hazards

 Some emergencies threaten more than just one person and can put an entire neighborhood at risk.
 If you see smoke or flames, smell gas, or notice downed power lines, treat it as an urgent situation.
 These hazards can escalate quickly and require a professional response from the fire department or utility companies.
 Your first priority should be your own safety.
 If you’re in immediate danger, get to a safe location before you make the call.
 Reporting these issues promptly helps protect property and prevent injuries, ensuring the safety of the broader community.

-Crimes in Progress or Suspicious Activity
+Identifying Crimes and Suspicious Activity

 If you witness a crime happening or see activity that feels dangerously out of place, it’s time to alert the authorities.
 This could be anything from a break-in or assault to someone tampering with vehicles or acting aggressively.
 Trust your instincts.
 Reporting a crime in progress helps law enforcement respond quickly, prevent further harm, and keep your community secure.
 In addition to calling 911, you can use community safety platforms to report an incident directly from your phone, often with the ability to add photos and precise location details to aid the response.